Scope

 The motivation behind building Game of Tomes

-The Game of Tomes is a team-based game for writers on Twitch that happens in conjunction with National Novel Writing Month events.
+The Game of Tomes is a team-based game for writers on Twitch that happens in April, July, and November.
 If your House gets the most words, you win!

 The "GoTverse" was created almost by accident.
 What started as a running gag in which we presented ourselves as newscasters at a "sports" event when a zombie apocalypse happened, blossomed into its own internally consistent universe.
 The events of the story are written by the results of the game, so every player ("Tome Knight") contributes to this co-created interactive fiction.